Your AI coding agents are brilliant.

 Knowledge decays

 Conventions and procedures live in READMEs that were accurate six months ago.
-For AI agents, stale docs aren't friction — they're fatal.
+For AI coding agents, stale docs aren't friction.
+They're fatal.

 testing-guide.md